RunestoneInteractive/thinkcspy/_sources/Selection/BooleanValuesandBooleanExpressions.rst

 In the first statement, the two operands are equal, so the expression evaluates to ``True``.
 In the second statement, 5 is not equal to 6, so we get ``False``.
-In the third statement, we see that concatenation in j wil result in the same value for k, which will evaluate to ``True``.
+In the third statement, we see that concatenation in **j** will result in the same value for k, which will evaluate to ``True``.

 The ``==`` operator is one of six common **comparison operators**; the others are: